gustavolemesleitebarbosa/franq-challenge/README.md

    - Displays the main currencies and their respective rates (buy, sell, and variation).
    - Displays stocks and indices with respective points and variation.
-   - Periodic auto-refresh (Pooling) every 10 minutes.
+   - Periodic auto-refresh (Pooling) every 10 seconds.

+3. **User Persistence in Local Storage and Session Expiration**

+- The user's (name and email) are persisted in local storage during the session.
+- The application saves the user's login time (in local storage), and after two hours, it logs the user out when they try to navigate again.

 3. **Price Evolution Chart**
    - By clicking on a currency or stock, the user is directed to a detailed route that displays the price evolution chart over time.